eduvpn/documentation/PROFILE_CONFIG.md

 ### OpenVPN Range Four

 Specify the IPv4 range for OpenVPN VPN clients.
-This setting is used when `protoList` contains `openvpn`.
 As an example:

 ```
 'oRangeFour' => '172.18.131.0/24',